tejasvi8686/Responsive-App-Landing-Page-Design/README.md

 ## 📑 Introduction

-Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
-It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.
+Built with the latest Next.js and TypeScript, this Landing Page

 ## 💻 Technologies Used
 - Next.js